William Tynbegh: Landowner

 In 1419 he was given custody of the lands at Stillorgan held by Robert Derpatrick, recently deceased, during the minority of Robert's brother and heir Stephen.
 He obtained a further grant of the estate on Stephen's death, although there was a female heir, Robert's daughter Alice.
-He apparently experienced some difficulty in establishing control of Derpatrick, which was also claimed by his long-term opponent, the Earl of Ormonde, as in 1423 he was obliged to remind the Crown of the grant.
+He apparently experienced some difficulty in establishing control of Derpatrick, which was also claimed by his long-term opponent, the Earl of Ormond, as in 1423 he was obliged to remind the Crown of the grant.
 The Crown accordingly made him a fresh grant of the lands.

 In 1420 he witnessed the charter by which King Henry V guaranteed certain liberties and privileges to the Mayor and citizens of Dublin.

 Butler-Talbot feud

-In the early stages of the Talbot-Butler feud, the clash% between two powerful magnate families which dominated Irish public life for decades, Tynbegh was a member of the Talbot faction, headed by John Talbot, 1st Earl of Shrewsbury, and thus an opponent of James Butler, 4th Earl of Ormonde.
+In the early stages of the Talbot-Butler feud, the clash between two powerful magnate families which dominated Irish public life for decades, Tynbegh was a member of the Talbot faction, headed by John Talbot, 1st Earl of Shrewsbury, and thus an opponent of James Butler, 4th Earl of Ormond.
 He was seen very much as a Talbot "client", and owed his career advancement largely to their patronage.
-Ormonde as a result managed to have Tynbegh dismissed from the Bench, but after Tynbegh's return to office in his last years, they were able to work together amicably, apart from pursuing their rival claims to Stillorgan.
+Ormond as a result managed to have Tynbegh dismissed from the Bench, but after Tynbegh's return to office in his last years, they were able to work together amicably, apart from pursuing their rival claims to Stillorgan.

 He spent some time in France in 1420–21.
 He was appointed Treasurer of Ireland in 1421, having regularly served as Deputy Treasurer.
 He was still living in March 1424, when he ordered the Archbishop of Dublin to make a grant of the lands formerly owned by Thomas Leger to Richard Vale; but he died later the same year.